The Family Therapy Institute of Santa Barbara

 Taught by Debra Manchester LCSW (LR9847)

-Or register by paying!
-Enter Law & Ethics 2020 as the invoice number:
+Enter Law & Ethics 2021 as the invoice number.

 This course meets the qualifications for 3 hours of continuing education credit for LMFT’s, LCSW’s, LPCCs, LEPs and RNs as required by the California Board of Behavioral Sciences.

 The Family Therapy Institute of Santa Barbara is approved by the California Association of Marriage and Family Therapists to sponsor continuing education for LMFT’s, LCSW’s, LPCCs, and LEPs.
 Family Therapy Institute of Santa Barbara maintains responsibility for this program/course and its content